Ashishb35/Marie-2.0-English/README.md

 class Development(Config):
-    OWNER_ID = 570400686  # my telegram ID
+    OWNER_ID = 641846423  # my telegram ID
-    OWNER_USERNAME = "Anandus"  # my telegram username
+    OWNER_USERNAME = "Ashish"  # my telegram username
-    API_KEY = "your bot api key"  # my api key, as provided by the botfather SQLALCHEMY_DATABASE_URI = 'postgresql://username:password@localhost:5432/database'  # sample db credentials
+    API_KEY = "5394611321:AAF8zn32sI6vmLDp_s46mkvCnhm5teTfFZ0"  # my api key, as provided by the botfather
+    SQLALCHEMY_DATABASE_URI = 'postgresql://username:password@localhost:5432/database'  # sample db credentials
     MESSAGE_DUMP = '-1234567890' # some group chat that your bot is a member of USE_MESSAGE_DUMP = True
-    SUDO_USERS = [18673980, 83489514]  # List of id's for users which have sudo access to the bot.
+    SUDO_USERS = [631486423]  # List of id's for users which have sudo access to the bot.
     LOAD = []
     NO_LOAD = ['translation']
 ```